Corporate GovernanceCorporate Governance Guidelines

 2

-Executive Directors shall be subject to restrictions on transfer of the Company’s shares delivered as remuneration for a period of three years from the time of delivery of the shares (prohibition of transfer, creation of security interest and other disposal).
+Executive Directors shall be subject to restrictions on transfer of the Company’s shares delivered as remuneration for a period of three years from the time of delivery of the shares (prohibiting transfer, creation of security interest and other disposal).

 3